LeBron ‘Unhappy’ In Cleveland, Golden State May Get Opportunity To Pitch Offer To James

 As ESPN pointed out, there is no indication the Warriors are angling to get LeBron to join their super team.
 The possibility of the Warriors setting up a meeting with LeBron only came up in the mind of ESPN writer Chris Haynes.
 Up until Haynes pitched the idea, there was nothing coming out of the rumor mill about James wearing a Warriors jersey next season.

-What Haynes is trying to say is that IF the Warriors clear some cap space for another max contract, it would seem logical to talk to LeBron about the possibility of signing with them.
-This stems from the idea that James is arguably the best player outside of the Warriors and any team looking to get better should look at the possibility of getting the best.
+What Haynes is trying to say is that if the Warriors clear some cap space for another max contract, it would seem logical to talk to LeBron about the possibility of signing with them.
+This stems from the idea that James is arguably the best player outside of the Warriors, and any team looking to get better should look at the possibility of getting the best.

 If the Warriors could offer a max deal, they could position themselves to secure an offseason meeting with LeBron James, sources tell @ChrisBHaynes. https://t.co/bUWtTHMA01